 🚿 Efficiency at low flow temperatures

-📈 Acceptance and communication with tenants
+📈 Acceptance and communication with the tenants

 🔧 Maintenance and long-term operation